 • No one who receives the COVID-19 vaccine will have to pay out-of-pocket costs for the vaccine.
 Vaccine administrators will not deny anyone vaccination based on the vaccine recipient’s coverage status or network status.
 Learn more here.

 • Children ages 5-11 are eligible for the pediatric Pfizer-BioNTech COVID-19 vaccine, which is given in two doses 21 days apart.
-This vaccine is a smaller dose than the adult version of the Pfizer-BioNTech COVID-19 vaccine.
+These vaccine above are a smaller dose than the adult version of the COVID-19 vaccines.
 This is due to the fact that children are generally more responsive to vaccines and they are smaller in size.

 • Adolescents age 12-17 are eligible for the Pfizer-BioNTech COVID-19 vaccine, which is given in two doses 21 days apart.
 This vaccine is the same dose given to adults.